 He has worked on research projects with various government and private sector organisations both in Europe and Asia, and is especially interested in applying principles of Crime Science to support capacity building in developing world.

-As a Teaching Fellow at University College London he encourages students to use qualitative and quantitative research methods to comprehensively understand crime, its causation and prevention.
+As an Assistant Professor at University College London he encourages students to use qualitative and quantitative research methods to comprehensively understand crime, its causation and prevention.
 His previous work experience includes a career in journalism where he specialized in the working of organised crime syndicates and South East Asian terrorist groups.